What is mock trial?

 It's a competitive extracurricular activity where teams of 6-8 people compete against other schools in 3-hour trials.
 Students play the roles of attorneys and witnesses, both of which are scored.
 All competitors learn about the law, courtroom procedures, and the rules of evidence, as well as public speaking and critical thinking skills.

 We practice in courtrooms at the Law School and compete in tournaments throughout the country.
-Three of the tournaments we attended last year were held in courthouses and several of our rounds were judged by actual judges.
+Four of the tournaments we attended last year were held in courthouses and several of our rounds were judged by actual judges.

 Who competes for Virginia Mock Trial?